surveycto/field-plug-in-resources/docs/plug-in-definition.md

 *Note: the pattern `{{PLUGINDIR}}` is replaced with the actual path before rendering the core HTML, CSS and JS for the plug-in using a simple search-and-replace logic.*

-*Note: subdirectories within field plug-ins are not supported.
-Please keep all files in the root of the .zip directory.*
+*Note: subdirectories within field plug-ins are ignored.
+Please keep all files in the root of the .zip directory.
+If your field plug-in contains separate subdirectories, they will all be combined into one root directory when uploaded, and duplicate filenames can cause errors at this point.*

 > **EXAMPLE (HTML)**
 >